broeker/spacebook/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/68791233-b2d6-4a86-8c42-e654e112a157/deploy-status)](https://app.netlify.com/sites/spacebook-app/deploys)

 Create your own spacebook and customize it to your needs.
 Spacebooks are speedy to set up, free, and 100% open source.
+Spacebooks are modern notebooks you can use to create documentation, sketch out new ideas, or whatever suits your fancy.

 ---